LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Methods for estimating the LiteBIRD and CMB-S4 sensitivities

 Our primary goal is to quantify the information gain on $\Treh$ and $\g$ that can be obtained with LiteBIRD and CMB-S4.
-For our study, we select values of $\alpha$ for which the following conditions are fulfilled: \begin{itemize} \item The line in the $n_s$-$r$-plane defined by this choice of $\alpha$ in a given family of models crosses the region favoured by current constraints. \item The conditions \eqref{avoid self PR} can be fulfilled. \item The resulting line in the $n_s$-$r$-plane is steep enough that a sensitivity $\sigma_r\sim 10^{-3}$ can be sufficient to determine the order of magnitude of $\g$.
-The is generally the case if $r\sim 10^{-2}$ or larger. \end{itemize} Our choice of values is summarised in table \ref{tab:priors} together with other parameters relevant for the method described in Sec.~\ref{Sec:ForecastMethod}.
+For our study, we select values of $\alpha$ for which the following conditions are fulfilled: \begin{itemize} \item The line in the $n_s$-$r$ plane defined by this choice of $\alpha$ in a given family of models crosses the region favoured by current constraints. \item The conditions \eqref{avoid self PR} can be fulfilled. \item The resulting line in the $n_s$-$r$ plane is steep enough that a sensitivity $\sigma_r\sim 10^{-3}$ can be sufficient to determine the order of magnitude of $\g$.
+The is generally the case if $r\sim 10^{-2}$ or larger. \end{itemize} Our choice of values for $\alpha$ is summarised in table \ref{tab:priors} together with other parameters relevant for the method described in Sec.~\ref{Sec:ForecastMethod}.
+In sec.~\ref{Sec:ForecastMethod} we explain our choice for the fiducial values of $x$ and $M$.